svlsResearch/ha-mikrotik/README.md

-# Warning: Do not use this with any version newer than RouterOS 6.42.11.
+### Warning: Do not use this with any version newer than RouterOS 6.42.11.
 There is a serious instability issue that I am noticing with the newer RouterOS releases after around 24 hours.
+See https://github.com/svlsResearch/ha-mikrotik/issues/7.

 # ha-mikrotik (Tested stable)
 High availability code for Mikrotik routers